Morgado do Quintão Palhete Rosé

 WHAT MAKES THIS WINE UNIQUE?

-Morgado do Quintão Palhete Rose was originally reserved for family and friends of the winery, but now we can all experience a rare example of a co-ferment of the 2 oldest native grape varieties in Portugal: Tinta Negra Mole and Crasto (also known as Roupeiro or Codega).
-This limited production rose is a true unadulterated expression of the potential complexity of Crasto and Negra Mole, touched by over 3000+ sunlight hours and expert winemaking.
+Morgado do Quintão Palhete Rosé was originally reserved for family and friends of the winery, but now we can all experience a rare example of a co-ferment of the 2 oldest native grape varieties in Portugal: Tinta Negra Mole and Crato (also known as Roupeiro or Codega).
+This limited production rose is a true unadulterated expression of the potential complexity of Crato and Negra Mole, touched by over 3000+ sunlight hours and expert winemaking.

-70% Crasto Branco and 30% Tinta Negra Mole.
+70% Crato Branco and 30% Tinta Negra Mole.
 Age of vines ranges up to 80 yrs old.
 Organically farmed.
 (Non-certified)

 Pairs well with seafood like bacalhau a bras (codfish & egg scramble), sardinhas asadas (grilled sardines), ponzu seared salmon with baby bok choy, miso-marinated seabass, and pork dishes such as jamón and Manchego croquettes or pulled pork.

 Focus on minimal intervention winemaking.
 Whole cluster fermentation followed by slight increase in atmospheric pressure to squeeze the berries and break the skin.
 Maceration on the skins for 2 hours and then pressing.
 The fermentation is intentionally slow and gentle at a cool 54 degrees Fahrenheit to maintain integrity of aromatic components.
 The wine is aged for 6 months in stainless steel with 5 months on the lees to allow for further development of aromatic and textural components.
 A small amount of sulfur added at bottling only.
 Filtered, but not fined.
 Vegan.